malgebary/Azure-Route-Server-MicroHack/README.md

  2  10.1.1.4 (10.1.1.4)  36.549 ms  36.535 ms  38.433 ms
  3  * 10.4.10.4 (10.4.10.4)  73.625 ms *

-❗ The use of Vnet peering in this design eliminate the throughput limitation associated with IPsec tunnel that is used in scenario 4, however, unlike scenario 4, this design is not scalable if more Vnets are introduced as the UDR is statically configured.
+💡 The use of Vnet peering in this design eliminates the throughput limitation associated with IPsec tunnel that is used in scenario 4, however, unlike scenario 4, this design is not scalable if more Vnets are introduced, as the routes in the UDR associated with NVAs subnet are statically configured.